What You Need To Know About Terminating Employee Visas In Dubai

 WHEN AN EMPLOYEE RESIGNS

-For those employees that desire to leave the country (at least for a time), they should ensure that their visa and work permit have been properly canceled before they leave the emirates.
+For those employees that desire to leave the country (at least for a time), they should ensure that their visa and work permit has been properly cancelled before they leave the emirates.
 This will avoid any problems for the employee to return back to the UAE to work again in the future if they desire.

 COMPENSATION AFTER TERMINATION